cyrusimap/cyrus-imapd/doc/source/imap/admin/systemcommands/fetchnews.rst

 .. option:: -n

-    Don't use the NEWNEWS command. **cyrfetchnews** will keep track of the high and low water marks for each group and use them to fetch new articles.
+    Don't use the NEWNEWS command. **fetchnews** will keep track of the high and low water marks for each group and use them to fetch new articles.